How to Calculate the Heart Axis

-By concept, the Cardiac Axis, or let’s call it by its proper name, the QRS Axis, is nothing else but the direction of the total vector of the ventriclular depolarization.
+By concept, the heart axis, or let’s call it by its proper name, the QRS axis, is nothing else but the direction of the total vector of the ventriclular depolarization.

 This may seem like it’s written in an alien language.
-To make it more more understandable, we can say the Cardiac Axis is the main direction of the electrical stimulus through the ventricles (I hope that’s simpler).
+To make it more more understandable, we can say the heart axis is the main direction of the electrical stimulus through the ventricles (I hope that’s simpler).

-If you do not want to rack your brains, in this website we can provide you with a Heart Axis Calculator.
-You just have to enter the amplitude ot the QRS of two leads to obtain the actual value of the Cardiac Axis.
+If you do not want to rack your brains, in this website we can provide you with a heart axis calculator.
+You just have to enter the amplitude ot the QRS of two leads to obtain the actual value of the heart axis.

 Normal Heart Axis and Deviations

-Before calculating the Cardiac Axis, we must understand that each lead represents a different point of view of the same electrical stimulus.
+Before calculating the heart axis, we must understand that each lead represents a different point of view of the same electrical stimulus.